-As with all our policies, the school will strive to ensure this policy is effective, follows the relevant guidance, and adheres to the principles of the school.
-This will be achieved through regular monitoring and evaluation by the Headmistress, who holds the responsibility of this policy.
+As with all our policies, the School will strive to ensure this policy is effective, follows the relevant guidance, and adheres to the principles of the School.
+This will be achieved through regular monitoring and evaluation by the Head, who holds the responsibility of this policy.
 During this review, amendments will be made where necessary and agreed upon with the Proprietor.

-Date Position Name of Reviewer Date of Next Review March 2025 Headmistress Mrs A. Wright August 2025 March 2025 Proprietor Mr A. Khan August 2025
+Date of Review Position Name of Reviewer Date of Next Review August 2023 Headteacher Mrs A. Wright August 2024 August 2023 Proprietor Mr A. Khan August 2024